lazikoly/lazikoly/README.md

 ORR if you gen bash on others for harmless interests/ships/etc. ORR in general just a huge asshole both online and in real life, u suck buns

+(u can int/be homies w/ me even if u dislike some of my interests! judt dont bash me on it)

 ages 13-18 iyw!! (unless we've already been homies)

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ * ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦